A Field Guide to the Real US–China Strategic Competition

 THE SEVEN DOMAINS OF THE XINANIGANS FRAMEWORK

-Each domain explains a distinct way China uses governance as a tool of competition.
+Each domain identifies a distinct surface of administrative terrain on which China conducts governance warfare.
 Each includes links to the core essays in that lane.

 1. Governance as Strategic System